 Supplies & Donations

 We appreciate the generosity of the community and rely on your donations to help us care for the animals.
-For the next month, we encourage you to donate via our Amazon Wishlist or make cash donations at DelawareHumane.org/donate instead of bringing items to the shelter to maintain social distancing.
+We encourage you to donate via our Amazon Wishlist or make monetary donations online.
+However, if you’d like to bring select items for the animals, our most needed items are wet cat food, soft dog treats, and plush/fleece blankets (no pillows please!).
+For more items on our Wish List, please visit delawarehumane.org/wishlist.

 What can you do as a pet owner to prepare?

 As the COVID-19 pandemic has taught us, it’s always best to have a plan in place to care for our pets in cases of emergencies.

 - Have a back-up plan in place for your pets.
 If you become sick or require hospitalization, you’ll need someone to take care of your animals.
 Plan now with friends or family members to provide pet care.